roadtocode4u/spaceship/docs/icp/17-box-shadow-hover/17-box-shadow-hover.md

 ### `background-size: cover`

-This property is used to cover the area of the container.
+This value is used to scale the background image to cover the entire container, while maintaining the image's aspect ratio.
+The image may be cropped or stretched as needed.

 **Example :**